STANTHECHEESEMAN/Cookie-Clicker-2.052/README.md

 # https://stanthecheeseman.github.io/cheesy-website/

-# IF WANTED ENOUGH I WILL RETURN THE DOWNLOAD METHOD
+# IF WANTED ENOUGH I WILL RETURN DOWNLOAD METHOD

+# 1 More email saying people want this back and i will return it

 # EMAIL ME IF YOU WANT ME TO RETURN THE DOWNLOAD METHOD